ReggEvans/bootstrap-sandbox/README.md

 # Bootstrap Sandbox
-This project is a Bootstrap 4 HTML Learning Environment setup in way that it can be used as a quick reference.
+This project is a Bootstrap 4 HTML Learning Environment setup so that it can be used as a quick reference guide.

 ## Screenshot
 ![Bootstrap ScreenShot](./img/screenshot.png)